 Imaging increases the value of healthcare

-The change in perception turned out to be a strong supporter of the Amsterdam UMC Imaging Center.
-Gradually, financing* was realised.
-And as the plans began to materialise, the realisation grew that the project should also be a starting point for the modernisation of the university campus with its academic hospital on the edge of the Zuidas, the financial and consultancy district in the south of Amsterdam.
+The change in perception turned out to be a founding pillar of the Amsterdam UMC Imaging Center.
+Gradually, financing* was granted and as the plans began to materialise, the realisation grew that the project should also be a starting point for the modernisation of the university campus with its academic hospital on the edge of the Zuidas, the financial district of Amsterdam.

-Four cyclotrons will be located in the strong-walled basement.
+A tour of the facility reveals 4 cyclotrons located in the strong-walled basement.
 These are small particle accelerators, designed for the production of medical isotopes.
 The use of medical isotopes is an essential element for both disease-specific diagnostic imaging and nuclear therapy.
 By producing isotopes on location, the Imaging Center will be fully self-sufficient and able to ensure the supply of the tracers.
 Moreover, these cyclotrons are providing tracers for more than 50,000 patients treated in Dutch hospitals on a yearly basis.

-The three floors above the basement are designated for the actual imaging and treatment of patients.
+The 3 floors above the basement are designated for the actual imaging and treatment of patients.
 This is the heart of the operation, and estimates show that at least 100,000 patient scans will be made here each year.
-This equals the combined total of all the other locations in the Amsterdam Area where medical imaging is available.
+This equals the combined total of all the other medical imaging centres in the Amsterdam Area.

 Tracer Center Amsterdam and LaserLab